Shea Butter – Natural Care from West Africa

 The increasing global demand is enabling women in rural and often very poor areas to improve their living conditions.
 They organize themselves into women’s collectives to be able to present themselves confidently to partners and buyers, and to form a secure negotiating base.
 Through their sales they now make a substantial contribution to maintaining their families and can invest in the education of their children.
 At the same time, their status in their communities is improving.
 Our aim at Beiersdorf is to further promote these women’s independence and autonomy.

-Supporting women shea harvesters on the ground
+Empowering women shea harvesters on the ground since 2019

 Sheanuts process